silviucpp/erlcass/README.md

 ### Note for v3.2.5

-Starting with `erlcass` version 3.2.5 the native driver is based on Datastax cpp-driver > 2.10.0 which is a massive release that includes many new features as well as architectural and performance improvements.
+- Starting with `erlcass` version 3.2.5 the native driver is based on Datastax cpp-driver > 2.10.0 which is a massive release that includes many new features as well as architectural and performance improvements.
 Their initial results show up to a 50% percent improvement in throughput depending on the workload and cluster setup.

-Some cluster configs were removed and some other were added.
+- Some cluster configs were removed and some other were added.
 For more info please see the [Changelog][5].
+- This new version adds support for speculative execution.
+For certain applications it is of the utmost importance to minimize latency.
+Speculative execution is a way to minimize latency by preemptively executing several instances of the same query against different nodes.
+The fastest response is then returned to the client application and the other requests are cancelled.
+Speculative execution is disabled by default. (see `speculative_execution_policy`)

 ### Update from 2.x to 3.0